Iced Rooibos: the perfect recipe for a refreshing herbal infusion

 Step 3: Top up with cold water

-Step 4: Prepare your special ice cubes
+Step 4: Make your special ice cubes

-Step 5: Serve with style
+Step 5: Serve with a little flair

 What to serve with your iced rooibos?